YcleptJohn/placement-report/report.md

 Outside of the smaller improvements and fixes made across all codebases I also had some key areas of focus.
-The two most notable examples are the access-service and dependency graphic projects that I worked on, both of which are detailed in my projects section.
+The two most notable examples are the access-service and dependency graphing projects that I worked on, both of which are detailed in my projects section.

 Notable events
 --------------

+I felt my time within dev foundations was actually a lot less eventful than CEX, in terms of people or process changes.
+It contrasted hugely from CEX where It felt that every new sprint came with a new resignation, pod member leaving or completely new faces joining.
+There was only one event that actually stands out in dev foundations.

+### Steve's sudden resignation

 Thoughts and feelings
 ---------------------